MadJalapeno/jalapeno.co.uk/src/posts/2024/01/2024-01-14_frustration.md

 tags: ["frustration", "Front End"]
 ---

-Just spent a frustrating hour or two trying to get a nicer front end installed on here, but with no luck.
+Just spent a frustrating hour or two trying to get a nicer back end installed on here, but with no luck.
 DecapCMS kept on trying to authorize itself with Netlify, despite authorizing myself to do it.

 So instead I am using Typora to create this post.
 It's a very nice, simple to use but comprehensive Markdown editor.
 Main reason I was looking for something else is that it would be nice to have something available anywhere.